impyrobot/empire_withdraw_bot/README.md

 # Auction Bot

 This is a bot for buying items in an auction system.
 Follow the instructions below to set up and run the bot.
+You will need to setup a .env w/ csgoempire api key and priceempire api key its is a personal project but I no longer trade so I made it public for anyone who wants to use the codebase.

 ## Configuration